-Korea is a member of the WTO, and therefore, in negotiating any RTA, must comply with its rules regarding the formation of any preferential trading arrangement.
-The WTO administers a number of agreements which regulate aspects of international trade including the General Agreement on Tariffs and Trade (GATT) and the General Agreement on Trade in Services (GATS).
+Korea is a member of the WTO, and therefore, in negotiating any RTA, must comply with its rules regarding the formation of any preferential trading arrangement. administers a number of agreements which regulate aspects of international trade including the General Agreement on Tariffs and Trade (GATT) and the General Agreement on Trade in Services (GATS).
 The "cornerstone" of the WTO framework is the MFN obligation which requires that there be no discrimination among trading partners.
 However, despite the fact that the aim is to do away with discrimination in international trade through the imposition of a general MFN obligation, the GATT and the GATS both have provisions which allow preferential trade to take place in certain circumstances.
 However, to ensure that these preferential trade areas comply with the primary objective of liberal trade, the rules impose several conditions on the creation of such trading areas.
-These provisions form the legal framework, with which such preferential trading areas must comply.
+These provisions form the "legal framework", with which such preferential trading areas must comply.
 However, the GATT framework is restricted to regulating trade relations, and the rules provided by the GATT are confined to regulating preferential trade in goods among participants.
 The GATT rules do not regulate other aspects of economic cooperation.
-The GATS, which was concluded at the Uruguay Round, brought the regulation of services within the WTO framework, and provides rules for preferential trade in services, similar to those provided for trade in goods by the GATT, but these rules are confined to regulating preferential trade in services.
+The GATS provides rules for preferential trade in services, similar to those provided for trade in goods by the GATT, but these rules are confined to regulating preferential trade in services.